9hawk8/cloud-computing-project/PROPOSAL.md

-A third one should host a webpage the user can access with some nicely formatted and user-readable live-infos and also some usage-statistics for the last month for example (mean pellet usage per day, overall pellet usage).
+A third one should host a webpage the user can access with some nicely formatted and user-readable live-infos and also some usage-statistics for the last month for example (mean pellet usage per day, overal pellet usage).

 ### Planning
 #### Milestones